 Since initiating the Professional Paper we have been generally satisfied with the product that most students produce.
-At the same time, however, we have seen some difficulty that our students are having with the discipline of researching a particular counseling theory.
+At the same time, however, we continue to see some difficulty that our students are having with the discipline of researching a particular counseling theory.
 The difficulty seems to be around the ability to focus their thinking and clearly express their ideas.
-As a result, the faculty has had to closely monitor the students' progress in the writing of the paper, and we have had to do several editings of their papers along the way.
+As a result, the faculty has had to closely monitor the students' progress in the writing of the paper, and we typically have to do several editings of their papers along the way.